 b) if the reporting frequency is periodic, the reporting period.

 3. The NRM server responds with a unicast QoS monitoring subscription response indicating the subscription status.
+If the monitoring profile is not provided in step 1, the NRM server shall provide the proposed termination of reporting condition.